Microsoft Visual Studio

 You can develop C and C++ apps for BlackBerry 10 in your Microsoft Visual Studio development environment using the BlackBerry Native Plug-in for Microsoft Visual Studio.

-This documentation reflects the latest gold release of the BlackBerry Native Plug-in for Microsoft Visual Studio.
+This documentation reflects the 3.0 Gold release of the BlackBerry Native Plug-in for Microsoft Visual Studio.
 Special thanks to open-source contributor Pawel Hofman for his valuable contributions to this release.

 Key features of the plug-in

-The BlackBerry Native Plug-in for Microsoft Visual Studio adds the following features to your Microsoft Visual Studio installation.
+The BlackBerry Native Plug-in for Microsoft Visual Studio (version 3.0 Gold) adds the following features to your Microsoft Visual Studio installation.

-You can develop your app using either Microsoft Visual Studio 2012 or Microsoft Visual Studio 2013.
+You can develop your app using Microsoft Visual Studio 2013.

 BlackBerry ID token

 You can use your BlackBerry ID to create a BlackBerry ID token to sign and publish your completed app.
 If you don't already have a BlackBerry ID, you can create one.
 You can register, unregister, back up, and restore your signing keys.

 BlackBerry solution configuration

 You can create a solution configuration that is specific to the BlackBerry 10 OS.
 With this solution configuration, you can adjust the settings for your project to associate it with the correct libraries and resources that you need to compile against the BlackBerry 10 Native SDK.
 When you use this configuration, Microsoft Visual Studio uses the Native SDK compiler to build your app.